|

 Posts: 511

 Wow!
-Tons of places to visit!
-Esperanza, since you're in Manhattan Try a little place on the other side of the Hudson RIver.
+Tons of places to visit! smile Esperanza, since you're in Manhattan smile Try a little place on the other side of the Hudson RIver.
 Its called Puerto Spain.
 Its in Hoboken, NJ.
 If you don't have a car, then take the 126 from the Port Authority (2nd floor) and get off on 14th street.
-You can't miss it, the bus drops you off RIGHT IN FRONT!
-The bus drops you off on the right side of the street and the rest. is on the left.
-The owners (you're gonna love this) are from Galicia!
-It is run by partners, Andres, and Benny.
+You can't miss it, the bus drops you off RIGHT IN FRONT! smile The bus drops you off on the right side of the street and the rest. is on the left.
+The owners (you're gonna love this) are from Galicia! smile It is run by partners, Andres, and Benny.
 Andres is usually there nights.
 The food is GREAT.
-They serve (surprise) mostly marisco, and its very fresh!
-I used to live in the building right over the restaurant and used to hang out there a lot.
-Hoboken has a Tapas place called Vale, and I went there too and :Not good The cook is spanish, the owners are a couple, Italian/columbian I think it was- loved spain and opened up the place.
+They serve (surprise) mostly marisco, and its very fresh! smile I used to live in the building right over the restaurant and used to hang out there a lot.
+Hoboken has a Tapas place called Vale, and I went there too and :Not good frown The cook is spanish, the owners are a couple, Italian/columbian I think it was- loved spain and opened up the place.
 Its on Washington if you want to try it.
 Its ambiance is very neat, but that's all its got.
 The Port of Spain people have been in the works to open a Tapas bar across the street from the restaurant, but the project was still in the works when I left, so I don't know how that's going.
 But if the quality there is like at their restaurant, I'd definately try it out!
-Buen provecho!

 _________________________